 In accordance with European and Belgian Signature law, private keys are generated on secure signature smartcards.
 The Card manufacturer is responsible for securing the smart card on which the Qualified Signature Creation Device (QSCD) resides with a Personal Identification Number (PIN).
-The Certificate Holder, the foreigner residing in Belgium, is responsible for keeping the PIN for their smartcard secret.
+The Certificate Holder, the citizen, is responsible for keeping the PIN for their smartcard secret.